-- Medical provided by acceptable medical sources including M.D.s, Ph.D. psychologists, optometrists (for visual problems), podiatrists (for feet problems), and speech therapists/pathologists (for speech problems). - Collateral provided by all other professionals and lay individuals, including physician's assistants, nurse practitioners, nurses, and social workers.
+- Medical provided by acceptable medical sources including M.D.s, Ph.D. psychologists, nurse practitioners, physician assistants, optometrists (for visual problems), podiatrists (for feet problems), audiologists, and speech therapists/pathologists (for speech problems).
+For a full list of acceptable medical sources, visit: https://secure.ssa.gov/poms.nsf/lnx/0422505003 - Collateral provided by all other professionals and lay individuals, including nurses and social workers.

 Medical evidence is considered to have greater weight than collateral evidence.
-This is why physicians play a key role in supporting SSI/SSDI applications-without their signature, supporting documents would only be considered as collateral evidence.
+This is why medical providers play a key role in supporting SSI/SSDI applications-without their signature, supporting documents would only be considered as collateral evidence.

-When the documentation sent to DDS does not include input from treating physicians, DDS sends individuals to consultative evaluations (CEs).
+When the documentation sent to DDS does not include input from treating physicians, nurse practitioners or physician assistants, DDS sends individuals to consultative evaluations (CEs).
 CEs are one-time evaluations with contracted physicians in the community that may be brief and not provide a full picture of a person's disabling condition.
 Many individuals do not feel comfortable disclosing information to a doctor they do not know, and some may provide the new doctor with inaccurate information or deny their illness.
-Furthermore, individuals who are homeless often miss these appointments because of logistical problems, such as a lack of transportation.
+Furthermore, individuals who are experiencing homelessness often miss these appointments because of logistical problems, such as a lack of transportation.
 DDS can deny an application after repeated missed appointments.
-However, if physicians can provide DDS with sufficient medical documentation to determine disability, then the CE process can be avoided.
+However, if medical practitioners can provide DDS with sufficient medical documentation to determine disability, then the CE process can be avoided.